 The bursary will provide partial cover for the following expenses: registration fees and/or tuition fees, up to a maximum amount as decided by the Trust.
 The Trust does NOT provide full bursaries, therefore students are advised to seek alternative sources of funding (bursaries, NSFAS funding, student loans etc) to cover the fee shortfall.

 Funding is paid directly to the tertiary institution where students are studying.

 Bursaries are awarded for 1 academic year at a time and bursary holders are required to reapply for funding each year.
 Bursary renewal will be dependent on students achieving satisfactory academic results.

 ELIGIBILITY REQUIREMENTS FOR THE MP BURSARY AND ROLE MODEL TRUST BURSARY

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Reside in the Mitchell’s Plain suburb (within Cape Town, Western Cape)
+- You must reside in the suburb of Mitchell’s Plain (in Cape Town, Western Cape)

-- Currently in Matric at a Mitchell’s Plain high school OR a current bursary recipient of the Trust
+- You must be currently in Matric in 2021 and studying at any of the 17 high schools in Mitchell’s Plain OR you must be a current recipient of the MP Bursary Trust

 - ID document (certified copy)